-- Manually copy /etc/corosync/corosync.conf from node01 to node02, or run csync2 -x -v on node01, or manually set the cluster up on node02 through YaST. - Run/etc/rc.d/openais start on node02
+- 1 Manually copy /etc/corosync/corosync.conf from node01 to node02, or run csync2 -x -v on node01, or manually set the cluster up on node02 through YaST. - 2 Run/etc/rc.d/openais start on node02

-In some cases, the script might fail because the xinetd service does not properly add the new csync2 service.
-This service is required so that the other node can sync the cluster configuration files down to this node.
+(Conditional) If the xinetd service does not properly add the new csync2 service, the script will not function properly.
+The xinetd service is required so that the other node can sync the cluster configuration files down to this node.
 If you see errors like csync2 run failed, you may have this problem.

-To fix this, execute: kill -HUP 'cat /var/run/xinetd.init.pid and then re-run the sleha-join script.
+To resolve this issue, execute the kill -HUP 'cat /var/run/xinetd.init.pid command and then re-run the sleha-join script.

-At this point you should be able to run crm_mon on each cluster node and see that the cluster is running properly.
-Alternatively you can use 'hawk', the web console - the default login credentials are 'hacluster / linux'.
+3 Run crm_mon on each cluster node to verify that the cluster is running properly.
+You can also use 'hawk', the web console, to verify the cluster.
+The default login name ishacluster and the password is linux.